-The bill, introduced by Kerwin as H.B.
+The bill, H.B.
 No. 131, amends the Texas Tax Code to modify the exemption from ad valorem taxation for properties owned by organizations primarily engaged in charitable functions.
-Key changes include the stipulation that the exemption will expire if the organization no longer owns the property or if the comptroller determines that the organization no longer qualifies for the exemption based on specific factors.
-Additionally, the bill introduces new requirements for organizations to notify the comptroller and the chief appraiser of any material changes, such as the sale of the property or changes in their tax-exempt status.
+Key changes include the expiration of the exemption when the organization no longer owns the property or fails to meet certain qualifications, replacing the previous rule that required reapplication after five years.
+New provisions require organizations to notify the comptroller and local appraisal districts of material changes, such as property sales or changes in tax-exempt status, within 30 days.
+Additionally, organizations whose exemptions expired before January 1, 2026, may automatically reinstate their exemptions if they still own the property and meet specific criteria.

 Statutes affected: Introduced: Tax Code 11.184, Tax Code 11.43 (Tax Code 11)